shawnakumar/ai_case_study/README.md

 * It's a new and rapidly evolving market [^16] [^17].
 * Stability AI spans several broad industries [^16].
-* Open-source models can be difficult to quantify monetarily [^16].
+* Open-source models can b
+e difficult to quantify monetarily [^16].

 **StabilityAI Solution:**